finos/compliant-financial-infrastructure/templates/ServiceApprovalAcceleratorTemplate.md

 - _If anything in the above baseline is to be excluded or handled differently, provide details in this section_ _following the format demonstrated in section 3: [Extensions to the Baseline](#3-extensions-to-the-baseline)._
-- _If no ammendments are necessary, simply provide the following text:_
+- _If no amendments are necessary, simply provide the following text:_

 All guidelines provided by the aforementioned baseline are to be followed without modification or exception.